TwilioDevEd/clicktocall-rails/README.md

    See [Twilio Account Settings](#twilio-account-settings) to locate the necessary environment variables.
 The phone number should be in [E.164 format](https://www.twilio.com/help/faq/phone-numbers/how-do-i-format-phone-numbers-to-work-internationally).

-1. Start the development server (will run on port 3000).
+4. Start the development server (will run on port 3000).

    ```bash
    make serve
    ```

-1. Expose your application to the wider internet using ngrok.
+5. Expose your application to the wider internet using ngrok.
 You can click [here](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html) for more details.
 This step **is important** because the application won't work as expected if you run it through localhost.

    ```bash
    ngrok http 3000
    ```

-1. Once ngrok is running, open up your browser and go to your ngrok URL.
+6. Once ngrok is running, open up your browser and go to your ngrok URL.
 It will look like this: `http://<ngrok-subdomain>.ngrok.io`
 Then, enter a number in the box provided and click "Contact Sales" to initiate a call.

 That's it!

+### Docker

+If you have [Docker](https://www.docker.com/) already installed on your machine, you can use our `docker-compose.yml` to setup your project.

+1. Make sure you have the project cloned.
+2. Setup the `.env` file as outlined in the [Local Development](#local-development) steps.
+3. Run `docker-compose up`.
+4. Follow the steps in [Local Development](#local-development) on how to expose your port to Twilio using a tool like ngrok and configure the remaining parts of your application.

 ### Tests